Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 1392A: fixed self-intersection
 - 1394B: cut forearm
 - 1396A: craggy, badly converted
-- 13981: wrong eye position
+- 13981: wrong eye position: ONE-FORTY
-- 13982: consistency w/81  (83=tofu, was also redrawn during this campaign): ONE-FORTY
+- 13982: consistency w/81  (83=tofu, was also redrawn during this campaign)
 - 13984: consistency w/81
 - 1398A: triangles, not corners
 - 13A36: +bundle of straw